 Arawe.
 As part of the encirclement strategy, landings were made along the western half of New Britain, beginning with 112 Cavalry Regiment at Arawe on 15 December 1943.
 Arawe was located on the south coast of New Britain about 60 miles (100 km) from Cape Gloucester.
 It boasted a small anchorage, suitable only for shallow-draft vessels; a plantation; and an unused airstrip.
 The anchorage was the main objective, since MacArthur claimed it would be useful as a base for PT boats (in spite of objections from the PT commander), but the real purpose of the landings at Arawe was to provide a diversion.

-Arawe had been serviced the day before the landings by 5 Air Force, which dropped 433 tons of bombs on the area.
-The troopers had had no prior training in amphibious assault and had just ten days to rehearse at Goodenough Island.
+Arawe had been raided the day before the landings by 5 Air Force, which dropped 433 tons of bombs on the area.
+The cavalry troopers had had no prior training in amphibious assault and had just ten days to rehearse at Goodenough Island.
 The landing force consisted of LSD Carter Hall, APDs Humphreys and Sands, and Australian LSI Westralia escorted by destroyers and given air cover by Navy Black Cats.
 Landings commenced at 0330 and Pilelo Island, covering the main channel into the anchorage, was seized almost at once.
 However, a second landing group found itself at the head of a cove covered by cliffs where the Japanese had sited several machine guns.
 The navy commander had declined to bombard the area, in hopes of achieving surprise, but the Japanese had detected the activities of American amphibious scouts in the area and were fully alerted.
 Twelve of the fifteen landing boats were destroyed but most of the men were able to swim back to sea to be picked up by SC-699.
 The main landing force was equipped with LVTs and was supported by a raid by B-25s from Dobodura.
 The troops were ashore by 0723 and quickly secured the beachhead.
 A strike by 8 Vals and 56 Zeros from Rabaul broke through the 16 defending P-38s but inflicted no damage.

 By nightfall over 1900 troops were ashore, but the

-supply echelons arriving in the following days came under heavy air
+following days came under heavy air

 attack.
 5 Air Force was occupied elsewhere and the warships were forced